PhantomBot/PhantomBot/CODESTYLE.md

 When implementing new code or making changes to the current create a branch with the following name: `YOURUSERNAME_WHAT_YOU_ARE_DOING`.
 That way there'll be no pollution on the master branch and everyone can see what is being done already and by who.
 Whenever you wish to have your code pushed to the master branch just merge it (do notify others, courtesy and such) or create a pull request for others to merge, if you don't feel comfortable with resolving conflicts.
+Also make sure to leave a comment on what your code is going to be doing or changing to PhantomBot.

 #JavaScript